bootphon/ABX-accent/README.rst

 Organisation
 ------------

-**- AESRC Data** The preparation data and the results after the evaluation.
+- Data: The preparation data and the results after the evaluation.

-**- Scripts** Scripts used for the preparation and the evaluation of the data.
+- Scripts: Scripts used for the preparation and the evaluation of the data.

 License
 ========